Orangestar12/cacobot/tos.md

 In short, **You are given full permission to utilize every CacoBot command as per the terms of this agreement.** Server restrictions may apply.

 **You are also given full permission to store as much data as you request on CacoBot.** Be this tags, quotes, or whatever.
-There is a caevat to this, and I urge you to continue reading.
+There is a caveat to this, and I urge you to continue reading.

 ## What *I* can do.

-As the owner and maintainer of CacoBot, I retain some rights about what I can do about the data recieved by CacoBot.
+As the owner and maintainer of CacoBot, I retain some rights about what I can do about the data received by CacoBot.

 1. **I retain the right to sign in through CacoBot and view any server he is connected to.** This means that I will, occasionally (usually to perform maintenance) sign into the Discord client as CacoBot.
 Usually what I do with CacoBot isn't too intrusive, but I'm putting this here to cover my ass because people complained about this last time.